ilyapuchka/Deeper/README.md

 ```

-You can also use optional, conditional (this-or-this) or wildcard path components.
+You can also use optional, conditional (this-or-this), wildcard or typed path components.
 Avoid very complex patterns because Swift can simply fail to compile too complex expressions, but if you need you can use string format:

 ```swift
 // match any number of paths before "profile"